StefanelStan/flight-surety/README.md

 ### Testing libraries
 * [Chai](https://www.npmjs.com/package/chai)- BDD / TDD assertion library for node.
 It provides easy to read asserts and expects as well at matchers (greater, between, before, contains etc)
 * [truffle-assertions](https://www.npmjs.com/package/truffle-assertions) - Additional assertions and utilities for testing Ethereum smart contracts in Truffle unit tests.
 Used to listen for events
-* [lite-server](https://www.npmjs.com/search?q=lite-server) - Lightweight development node server for serving a web app.
-Used to kickstart the http server to deploy the html and js to interract with the dapp.

 ### Development Libraries and Tools
 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts.
 The SupplyChain contract is deployed on Rinkeby Test Network